DivyaBabaji/automation/mac/readme.md

 `./experiment.sh`

 After Executing the Script, Monitor the console and finally at the end of iteration script will generate Skylogfile.txt log file.
+Proceed to Tracker to update your views as per Skylogfile.txt